+- Ensure adequate

-Ensure adequate transportation facilities to support the existing local economy and connect Billings to local, regional, and national commerce.
+transportation facilities to

+support the existing local

+economy and connect

+Billings to local, regional,

 Exhibit 8-1.
 Montana Rail System

 LITERATURE REVIEW

 Recent city and statewide studies/plans were reviewed for existing conditions, available data, and short and long-range projects related to railroad facilities in the study area.
 These studies/plans are described below: